 If you plan to visit the dog park often, it’s important to make sure your dog stays up to date on vaccines, as well as flea and tick medicine!
 Check out Dog Park Etiquette to ensure that both you and your dog are being safe and respectful of these public spaces.

 Teach your dog something new with an outdoor obstacle course.
 Use what you can to create a course of things to jump over, crawl under and sprint around.

 You can’t predict the weather, but you don’t have to let it interfere with your dog’s regular activities, either.
 Rain, snow, or shine, these simple indoor exercises for dogs will prevent unnecessary weight gain, support muscle, and deter bored and destructive behaviours.

 It’s hard to ignore our instinct to hibernate during winter.
 Our dogs feel it too.
-Harsh winter weather drives us indoors and limits yours and your pet’s usual exercise routines.
+Harsh winter weather drives us indoors and limits your and your pet’s usual exercise routines.
 This can lead to your pet packing on some unwanted weight, not to mention encouraging lazy habits.

 For more information about your pet's weight, check out Weight Loss Dog Food for weight management tips and to find the food to help your dog maintain a healthy weight and eating routine.

 To help your dog overcome the winter blues, we’ve compiled a list of our favourite indoor activities for how to exercise your dog inside.
 They will keep both you and your dog active and entertained.